Port of Call Castries, St Lucia

 Derek Walcott Square

 Derek Walcott Square is named after the Nobel Laureate for Literature, well known for his emotive poetry.
 The grandest building on the square is the Cathedral.
 Its grey exterior hides a impressive interior with richly colored stained-glass windows.
 Whilst in the square appreciate the four hundred year old samaan tree.
-A short walk away you'll get to Morne Fortune, meaning lucky hill.
+A short cab ride away will take you to Morne Fortune, meaning lucky hill.
 At the top sits Fort Charlotte, from here you can enjoy a sweeping vista of Castries.

 Vigie Beach